 When writing custom forms, you are often asked to add an extra paragraph of text between input fields.
 A solution that is used a lot is:

 When you're, like me, using Windows as your development environment, letting your Drupal environment send mails can be a big challenge.
-This in contrast to a Linux/Mac OS X based system, where it is much easier to send mails.
-I think too easy...
+In contrast to a Linux/Mac OS X based system, where it is much easier to send mails.